ConfigurationInTheDevOpsAge/ConfigurationInTheDevOpsAge/questionnaire.md

 ## Configuration

-How do you define *configuration*?
+How do you define configuration?

 When do you configure software?